-The content in this message will remain in effect throughout the COVID-19 Disaster Declaration period as announced by the office of the Texas Governor, Greg Abbott.
-COVID-19 Utilization Management Procedure and provider alerts can be found here: http://www.thecheckup.org/provider-alerts/
+The content in this message will remain in effect through the public health emergency period, extended to January 21, 2021, as announced by the U.S. Health and Human Services Department.
+TCHP COVID-19 Utilization Management Procedure and TCHP provider alerts can be found here: http://www.thecheckup.org/provider-alerts/

 Providers should monitor the Texas Children’s Health Plan (TCHP) Provider Portal regularly for alerts and updates associated to the COVID-19 event.
 TCHP reserves the right to update and/or change this information without prior notice due to the evolving nature of the COVID-19 event.

 Call to action: Health and Human Services Commission (HHSC) is taking action to maintain Medicaid eligibility including STAR KIDS types of assistance (TOA) during the duration of the emergency period regardless of eligibility rules, such as age or income limits.
 This action is in response to H.R.
 6201, Families First Coronavirus Response Act.
 TOA details are available here.
 Children’s Health Insurance Program (CHIP) and CHIP Perinatal coverage for newborns has been extended in response to COVID-19.
 HHSC will communicate the processes that will be followed to resume eligibility renewal activities at the close of the emergency period.